Linear programming on the Stiefel manifold

-The second approach to establish the same SDP relaxation \eqref{eq:LPS-SDP3} is to first reformulate \eqref{eq:LP_s} as a QMP problem \cite{Beck06} and then employ its SDP relaxation proposed in \cite{Beck09}.
-QMP is the quadratically constrained quadratic optimization in terms of a matrix variable, say $X\in\R^{n\times p}$, where each involved quadratic function is of the form
+In this subsection, we reestablish the SDP relaxation \eqref{eq:LPS-SDP3} by first reformulating \eqref{eq:LP_s} as a case of QMP \cite{Beck06} and then employing its SDP relaxation presented in \cite{Beck09}.
+QMP is the quadratically constrained quadratic optimization in terms of a matrix variable,